Suzesh

-Suzesh (سوزش) (Note: Also romanized as Sūzesh) is a village in, and the capital of, Maraveh Tappeh Rural District of the Central District of Maraveh Tappeh County, Golestan province, Iran.
+Suzesh (سوزش) (Note: Also romanized as Sūzesh) is a village in, and the capital of, Maraveh Tappeh Rural District in the Central District of Maraveh Tappeh County, Golestan province, Iran.
 The rural district was previously administered from the city of Maraveh Tappeh.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 588 in 121 households, when it was in the former Maraveh Tappeh District of Kalaleh County.
 The following census in 2011 counted 693 people in 166 households, by which time the district had been separated from the county in the establishment of Maraveh Tappeh County.
-The rural district was transferred to the new Central District.
+Central District.
 The 2016 census measured the population of the village as 727 people in 198 households.